pchanial/pyoperators/README.rst

 =========

-The pyoperators package defines Operators which are functions with a shape and dtype, and linear Operators which behave likes matrices but with close to no storage footprints.
+The pyoperators package defines Operators which are functions with a shape and dtype, and linear Operators which behave like matrices with a sparse storage footprint.

 Getting started
 ===============

-To define an Operator one needs to define a direct function which will replace the usual matrix vector operation :
+To define an @Operator@ one needs to define a direct function which will replace the usual matrix-vector operation:

 >>> def f(x, out):
 ...     out[...] = 2 *x
 ...

-Then, you can instantiate an Operator:
+Then, you can instantiate an @Operator@:

 >>> A = pyoperators.Operator(direct=f, flags={"LINEAR":True, "SYMMETRIC":True})

-This operator does not have a shape :
+This operator does not have an explicit shape, it can handle inputs of any shape:

 >>> A(ones(5))
 Info: Allocating (5,) float64 = 40 bytes in Operator.